WKO8/University-C-Exercises/README.md

 # AEDS-Exercises
-C Exercises of the course Computer Science of PUC-MINAS
+C Exercises of the Computer Science course of PUC-MINAS.